BillLudwig/Zettelkasten/pages/Design.md

 - {{namespace Design}}
 - ## Misc Resources
 	- [Icônes](https://icones.js.org/) - Website that shows a lot of icon sets on one page.
 It has a small preview of each.
-Also has a search but it's only useful if you know the icon set name.
+Also has a search but it's only useful if you know the icon set name. #Design id:: 64093c1b-2420-4f06-afba-136e9d00754c